facebookresearch/stable_signature/README.md

 - https://github.com/Stability-AI/stablediffusion
 - https://github.com/SteffenCzolbe/PerceptualSimilarity

-To train the watermark encoder/extractor, you can refer to the following repository https://github.com/ando-khachatryan/HiDDeN.
+To train the watermark encoder/extractor, you can also refer to the following repository https://github.com/ando-khachatryan/HiDDeN.
-Changes were made from this codebase and will be made available soon.

 ## License